Prvi Partizan Ammo Logo

 Today, Prvi Partizan is one of the largest ammunition manufacturers in the world – producing over 400 types of rifle, pistol, revolver and small arms ammo.
 While they manufacture ammunition for both civilian and military use, in a wide variety of calibers and loadings, they are also known for producing unusual and rare cartridges – including the 8x56mmR, 7.92x33mm Kurtz, 7.65x53mm Argentine and 8mm Lebel.

 Prvi Partizan prides itself on the excellent quality of its ammunition, all manufactured at one factory with three production facilities.
 It is an anchor of the local economy in the region where it sits.
 And with three production facilities and over 1,000 workers, it’s no surprise that it has become a provider of superior ammo across the globe.
+To save even more on your ammunition needs, you can purchase in bulk.
+For instance, if you're looking for 223 ammo, make sure to check out our bulk 223 ammo page for great prices and deals.

 Sam Jacobs